cj0x39e/retrying-dynamic-import/README.md

 import b from "b.js";
 ```

 Vite will preload the b.js before dynamic importing the a.js.
-If the b.js has failed, the a.js will be failed too.
+If the b.js has failed, the a.js will fail too.

-We can't control how to load b.js because that is a static import.
+We can't control how to load b.js because it’s a static import.
 So, we need to turn off preloading js in Vite.

 ```js
 // vite.config.ts